Roaders/GoogleOAuthServer/README.md

 `npm install`

 Set environment variables or update devDependencies.env (this will set environment variables).

 You will need to enter your `CLIENT_ID` and `CLIENT_SECRET` from the Google Developers Console.
-Enter any required authorisation scopes that your application will use and you will need to enter the url of your mongoDB.
+Enter any required authorisation `SCOPES` that your application will use and you will need to enter the `MONGODB_URI` of your mongoDB.

+Other environmental variables are:

+- `TOKEN_COLLECTION_NAME` to specify the name of the collection to store the tokens in in the mongoDB
+- `permittedOrigin` optionally specify this to allow applications on another domain to access the server

 Start the server